cerebral/classy-ui/README.md

 # classy-ui

-A typed, configurable design system with no runtime
+A framework for building and consuming design systems

 ## What is it?